gokulm/BoltOn/docs/data.md

 		}
 	}

-* If you want to override the Repository class' methods or if you want to add methods, create your own repository.
+* You can override the Repository class' methods or add methods by inheriting `Repository` or `QueryRepository`.

 Example: